Mahmud Shaltut: Assessment and legacy

 Mahmud Shaltut was among the most recognized Islamic scholars in the world.
 He is particularly remembered for encouraging harmonious interactions between Sunni and Shia Muslims.
 He maintained close relations with prominent Shia figures such as Seyyed Hossein Borujerdi and zealously campaigned for open discussion and cooperation between the two factions.
 Shaltut desperately wanted to overcome misconstructions and avoid quarrels between them.
 Shaltut even went as far as to issue a fatwa which essentially declared that worship according to the Twelver Shia jurisprudence was valid.

 Shaltut strove to portray Islam to the world as a religion of unity, flexibility, and moderation.
 He furiously condemned sectarianism, saint worship, and miracles while promoting tolerance and reason among the Islamic population.
 Moreover, Shaltut had no concerns accepting socialism and had great pride in his Egyptian nationality while at the same time supporting Arabism.

-Nevertheless, as any prominent figure would, Shaltut (and the overall ulama at the time) had his dissenters.
-A post-1960s Arab world was essentially one in which there was a crisis of religious leadership.
-Shaltut's attempts to reengage the ulama into people's broad culture fell on deaf ears as he was seen as peripheral to the state — a man set in place to satisfy the regime rather than serve the religion.
-His interpretation of core Islamic principles sharply contrasted with the consensus of his peers and the historical legacy of the al-Azhar.
-His beliefs and the efforts that exemplified them were anomalous to mainstream Islam and definitively beyond the pale of the religion.